Snap SDK

 'my_custom_process.exe', // Path to custom process.

-'my-random-process-#1', // Unique client ID string.
+'custom-process-#1', // Unique client ID string.

 [], // Empty array to indicate a strategy will be used.